Body Of Missing Florida Woman Found In Alligator

 After a multi-agency search, trappers eventually found a suspected gator.

-Heather Porrata, who lives nearby. said that every Floridian knows to be on the lookout for gators near ponds, lakes and streams.
+Heather Porrata, who lives nearby, said that every Floridian knows to be on the lookout for gators near ponds, lakes, and streams.

 “Any body of water in Florida, you’ve got to know at some point or another there’s an alligator.”